Are you using one of the big chiropractic marketing companies, or thinking about it?

 So, if chiropractic marketing companies are doing the same local SEO services for each of these seven local competitors then six of them are going to feel cheated, and rightly so.

-The agency was effectively hand in picking the winners and losers even if not intentional on their part.
+The agency was effectively hand picking the winners and losers even if not intentionally on their part.

 That’s a huge conflict of interest !